kshedden/dstream/README.md

 The [Join](https://godoc.org/github.com/kshedden/dstream/dstream#Join)
 framework allows several Dstreams to be joined at the chunk level based on a shared index variable.

+### Exported types and the reference implementation

+The concrete dstream implementations are not exported from the package.
+Thus, the caller sees a dstream as a Dstream interface type, not as its underlying concrete type.
+Using interface types allows interoperability between different Dstream types when working with transformations.
+An exception to this rule is any Dstream that has additional methods that are not part of the Dstream interface (such as the CSV reader).

+The dataArrays type serves as a reference implementation for a Dstream.
+This implementation uses in-memory sharded arrays to store the values for each variable.

 ### Data sources